Lolly Jar Circus is the social circus centre of South Australia

 Every class is different and joyful

 Our regular participants attend weekly classes in line with State school terms.
+These classes are for ages 5 - 26.
 Qualified trainers teach them tumbling, balancing, hula-hooping, juggling, plate-spinning and more.
 The spaces are full of smiles, laughter and applause.
 Each activity and piece of equipment can be modified so that there is always something for everyone, and each person can progress at his or her own rate.
 Participants become fitter, stronger and more flexible, improve their hand-eye coordination, develop resilience and grow in confidence as they learn new tricks and make friends.

 Our regular participants also have occasional opportunities to perform in public, where the philosophy is to minimise stress by encouraging the participants to create the acts themselves and allowing them to opt in or out at any time.